 Change or coercion often begins right at the time of the relationship.
 They demand you to change some behaviors or let your guards down so that they can make their way into your life harder and faster.
 Asking you to change the way you wear clothes, your lifestyle, habits, and connections are about changing you as a person they would like to see.
-And if you don’t obey to it there comes demands, feelings of anger, resentment and more.
-Any sign of resentment from your partner when you are demanded anything but yourself is a sign that things can get worse in future.
+And if you don’t obey it there comes demands, feelings of anger, resentment and more.
+Any sign of resentment from your partner when you are demanded anything but yourself is a sign that things can get worse in the future.

 5. When your partner keeps a tab on you!

 If your partner is of a jealous kind or needs to know about all your whereabouts all the time – it’s not possessiveness, it’s controlling!
 The thin line of possessiveness is crossed when the partner makes sure that you are meeting the people they like, doing what they like and you are accused of being flirty or cheating with others without reason.
 Unknowingly you find your partner controlling on you so much that you take their permission for making your plans – is an abuse!

 6. Dependency on your partner is a warning sign